epageperron/epageperron.github.io/_projects/1_project.md

 The cuneiform corpus is one of the largest bodies of ancient writing, but most resources are in Western languages and based in Europe or North America.
 CDLI-ACT will:

-- Decolonize access to Mesopotamian heritage.
+- Support the decolonisation of access to the Mesopotamian heritage.
 - Empower Arabic-speaking researchers, students, and the public.
 - Foster international collaboration and knowledge exchange.